AbdullahAlbreiki/AbdullahAlbreiki/README.md

 ## Hi there 👋

-I'm Abdullah, a Web Developer developer based in UAE.
+I'm Abdullah, a Web Developer based in the UAE.
-I mainly focus on frontend - React, Javascript, Bootstrap and some experience in Django.
+I mainly focus on frontend - React, Javascript, Tailwind and some experience in Django.
 I also use Figma for UI design and affinity for brainstorming and framer motion for animations.

 This is the profile that I use to upload my Projects & coding exercises also any other thing that I'm developing on the side, so everything here is made from scratch as far scratch goes with frameworks and coding exercises.
-No heavy use of AI and definitely no copy-paste.

 <br/>